 We started roasting chile at Farmers Market in 1977, and were the first to do it in Albuquerque.
 During the first year, my father burnt himself and plenty of chile, but it was a tradition that caught on, and we never looked back.

-Now that it is 2022, we have been roasting for 45 years.
+Now that it is 2024, we have been roasting for 47 years.
 That’s a long pedigree of chile roasting that is impossible to match in Albuquerque.
 We started roasting chile earliest, and have almost certainly sold more than anyone else in Albuquerque.
 During our peak, we would often sell more than 400 sacks of chile at our busiest location on Eubank and Snowheights.
 That was a different time though.
 We didn’t pay attention to social media, or anything else online.
 We didn’t promote our brand in a 21st century method, and as years went by, we became less well known.
-We are good at what we do, and our core values remain the same, but now we are putting more effort into modernizing our brand.
+I believe we are good at what we do, and our core values remain the same, but now I am putting more effort into modernizing our brand.

 Our history since 2017